Marineland, Florida

-The town of Marineland was established in 1940, and is in both Flagler and St. Johns counties, Florida, United States.
+Marineland was established in 1940, and is in both Flagler and St. Johns counties, Florida, United States.
 Marineland is located 18 mi south of St. Augustine along Route A1A.
 The population was 15 in the 2020 census.

 The Marineland marine park and the town have become synonymous; however, many do not realize that Marineland is a town in its own right, with its own local governing body.
 The town shares a ZIP Code with St. Augustine Beach.

 The Flagler County portion of Marineland is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area, while the St. Johns County portion is part of the Jacksonville Metropolitan Statistical Area.

 History

-The Town of Marineland got its start when the Marineland Dolphin Adventure opened on June 23, 1938, as "Marine Studios", a facility designed for Hollywood filmmakers to create underwater footage for motion pictures and newsreels.
+Marineland was founded when Marineland Dolphin Adventure opened on June 23, 1938, as "Marine Studios", a facility designed for Hollywood filmmakers to create underwater footage for motion pictures and newsreels.
 Popularly known as the "World's First Oceanarium," Marine Studios was the premier destination to allow the general public to experience marine life up-close.
 The town was officially incorporated as a municipality in 1940.

 Because of their proximity, the local businesses share close partnerships and vision.
 The town of Marineland is a hub of research and conservation and is set in the middle of the GTM-NERR (Guana Tolomato Matanzas National Estuarine Research Reserve), local businesses and foundations have close working relationships including Mobius Marine, Inc., Ripple Effect Eco Tours, Marineland Marina, Marineland Dolphin Adventure, Whitney Laboratory for Marine Bioscience (for the University of Florida), the Florida Master Naturalist Program, the southern facility for the GTM NERR, Washington Oaks Gardens State Park, and Faver-Dykes State Park.